ethersphere/repo-maintainer/README.md

 ### CODEOWNERS

-It is also possible to use GitHub's [CODEOWNERS](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/about-code-owners) feature to support the RM role.
-Especially together with the feature "Require Code Owner approval before merging PR".
+Very helpful feature of GitHub to support this workflow is [Code Owners](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/about-code-owners).
+It is highly preferable to use it and define the Repo Maintainers as Code Owners as well.
+Optinally the maintainers can enable the feature of protected branch "Require Code Owner approval before merging PR".

 ## Maintainer